Thayjes/Kidnapped_Vehicle_Project/README.md

 ## Project Introduction
 Your robot has been kidnapped and transported to a new location!
 Luckily it has a map of this location, a (noisy) GPS estimate of its initial location, and lots of (noisy) sensor and control data.

 In this project I implemented a 2 dimensional particle filter in C++.
 The particle filter is given a map and some initial localization information (analogous to what a GPS would provide).
 At each time step the filter will also get observation and control data.
+Here is a [video](https://drive.google.com/open?id=1tA9Y6eA5Fe-hN6tCBOugVC9OVXMAgypa) of the filter running successfully in the simulator.

 ## Running the Code
 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)